pygeo/pycmbs/ROADMAP_RELEASE.md

   ; MI to review
 * [MI] test again the examples scripts in /pycmbs/examples; would be good if Mikhail would do that as he was not included in its development
-* [AL] expert installation descritpion for developers; MI to review
-* test installation in clean environment (virtualenv??)
 * [MI] review general README, which has been already adapted by AL
 * [MI] put a copyright notice in every file.
 Perhaps git could do this automatically??
 [MI to check]